Self-Attention-Based Contextual Modulation Improves Neural System Identification: Approach

 \paragraph{Feedforward with self-attention model (\texttt{ff+sa-CNN})} See Figure \ref{z_arch}(b) for the architecture.
-We augment \texttt{ff-CNN} by adding a self-attention layer immediately after the last $\alpha$CPB and before the first $\beta$CPB to construct \texttt{ff+sa-CNN}.
+We augment \texttt{ff-CNN} with a self-attention layer immediately after the last $\alpha$CPB and before the first $\beta$CPB.
 This placement enables SA to act on an adequately convolved feature representation, but also be further modulated by convolutions before feeding into the final layer.
 We compare the performance of \texttt{ff+sa-CNN} against that of \texttt{ff-CNN}, controlling the parameter counts to be roughly equal by decreasing the number of channels, which is maintained throughout entire model, from $c=32$ in the baseline CNNs to $c=30$ in the self-attention models to account for the addition of the SA layer.
-In the context of contextual modulation, \texttt{ff+sa-CNN} intermixes spatial interactions and inter-channel mixing across the posterior $\beta$CPB, SA, and FCL layers.
+In the context of contextual modulation, \texttt{ff+sa-CNN} intermixes spatial interactions and inter-channel mixing across SA, the posterior $\beta$CPBs, and the FCL.